Interactions-SpoofProof/interactions-ai-studio-project/README.md

 # Individual contributions
 Aayat: Prepared the 8000 authentic audios, preprocessing the data, converting audios to number arrays

-Debasree: Made 1000 synthetic audios using GoogleGTTS library, preprocessing the data, reduced overfitting and created the visualizations of the results of our model
+Debasree: Made 1000 synthetic audios using GoogleGTTS library, preprocessing the data, made feature vectors for training dataset, reduced overfitting and created the visualizations of the results of our model

-Marilyn: Made 1000 synthetic audios using Pyttsx3 library, preprocessing the data, training neural networks and 1D CNN model and tuning the hyperparameters to increase accuracy
+Marilyn: Made 1000 synthetic audios using Pyttsx3 library, preprocessing the data,  made feature vectors for testing dataset, training neural networks and 1D CNN model and tuning the hyperparameters to increase accuracy